fredrickmwenda/fredrickmwenda/README.md

 <br/>

-- 🔭 I’m currently working as a Freelancer.
+- 🔭 I’m currently working as a Backend Developer.
 - 🌱 I’m currently learning more about BlockChain.
 - 👯 I’m working as a an android & Backend Developer
 - 💬 Ask me about Flutter, Django  or any tech-related stuff.